Gordon Bonnyman, Jr.

 Upon graduation from UT, Michele received a grant from the Southern Community Partners, a project of the Lynhurst Foundation, to educate low income families about their children’s legal rights and to help them obtain the medical care the law and their doctors said they should have.
 In 1996, she left Legal Services to begin the Justice Center with a grant from National Association of Public Interest Law (now Equal Justice Works).

 Michele is the winner of the 1999 Child Advocacy Award by the American Bar Association Young Lawyers Division.
 She was the Lawyer’s Association for Women 2006 Nashville ATHENA Award nominee and Tennessee Alliance for Progress Long Haul award winner.
 Tennessee Voices for Children has also recognized her work by awarding her a Lifetime Achievement Award for advocacy.
 Most recently, HER magazine Nashville, published an interview with Michele and the work she does at TJC.
+In 2014, Michele stepped up as Executive Director of TJC.

 Michele is President of the board of Tennessee Voices for Children (TVC), and chair of the group’s policy committee.
 She serves on the Board of Tennessee Alliance for Legal Services, and was recently elected to the Nashville Bar Association Board of Directors.
 Michele has served on the Board of Directors of Tennessee Hemophilia and Bleeding Disorders Foundation, and on the Advisory Board of Family Voices of Tennessee.
 She is also the past chair of the Christ the King School Board and served on the Parish Pastoral Council at Christ the King Church.